geokkjer/blog/content/Install Ubuntu.md

 +++
-title = "How to install Ubuntu" date = 2021-12-12
+title = "Let's take a look at Ubuntu 21.10" date = 2022-02-02
 updated = 2022-02-02
-description = "We are installing Ubuntu"
+description = ""
 [taxonomies]
-tags = ["how-to", "Linux", "Ubuntu", "beginner"]
+tags = ["how-to", "Linux", "Ubuntu", "beginner", "look"]
 +++
-# Intro

-Hi,
- The distribution that I'm covering in this guide is pretty easy to install.
-In fact the installer are substantially more user friendly than both macOS or Windows.

-With that over and done, let's jump in and install Ubuntu.
+# Let's take a look at Ubuntu 21.10

+Ubuntu is one of the most popular Linux distributions.
+The first release was 08.04 back in 2008.
+It started as a project to make debian more user friendly.
+Under Canonicals stewardship it has grown to be almost synonomous with Linux espescially on the desktop.
+Although there always were good alternatives, and recently there has been some serious contenders like Pop_OS, Manjaro Linux, Fedora and Open Suse Tumbleweed.

 <!-- more -->

 # Downloading the isos

 The first thing we need is the OS, Ubuntu provides iso images of their OS freely from their website.
-Direct link to the iso file: [Ubuntu 20.04.3 iso](https://releases.ubuntu.com/20.04.3/ubuntu-20.04.3-desktop-amd64.iso)
+Head over to the Download page: [Ubuntu Download page](https://ubuntu.com/download/desktop)

 # Making a bootable usb

-# The different graphical installers
+First descision to be made, install to metal or virtual machine.

+etcher gnome disk or dd

+# Using virt-manager

 # Conclusion